Servir-Mekong/Jupyter-arcpy/README.md

 ```
 conda deactivate
 ```
-Start Jupyter Lab environment by running the command
+**6: Start Jupyter environment by running the command**

+change directory to your notebook folder location
 ```
-Jupyter lab
+jupyter lab
 ```